Zwezayar/Glowy/README.md

 ## 💖 A Special Dedication

-This project is especially dedicated to my wonderful wife, whose unwavering support inspires and motivates my passion for technology.
+This project is especially dedicated to my lovely wife, whose unwavering support inspires and motivates my passion for technology.
 Thank you!

 ---